isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     We view this largely as a site configuration issue.
 A shared-network generally means the same physical link, so services configured by options from subnet A should be as easily reachable from subnet B and vice versa.
-    There are number of ways to avoid this situation:
+    There are a number of ways to avoid this situation:

     - Use the same values for options and parameters for subnets within the shared-network.
     - Use subnet selectors or client class guards that ensure that for a single client's query, the same subnet will be used for all IA options in that query.